-preeminent position in the region.
-Nevertheless, throughout the Iron age, the Philistines and the Israelites/Judeans were in constant confrontations.
+Throughout the Iron age, the Philistines and the Israelites/Judeans were in constant confrontations.
 It was in the region between the Philistia and the Judean kingdom, the Shephelah foothills that most of these altercations occurred.
 During the later parts of the Iron age, the Philistines fell under the Assyrian yoke, and Philistia became an important part of the Neo-Assyrian empire, serving as the gateway to Egypt.
 Though by this time many of the distinct attributes of the Philistine culture are not conspicuous in the material remains, the Philistine still retained a distinct ethnic and cultural identity.
 Philistine inscriptions from the late Iron Age show the use the use of both Semitic and non-Semitic (Indo-European?) names at the time.
 At the very end of the Iron Age, Philistia was conquered by the Babylonians (ca. 604 BCE), which brought to the end of the Philistine culture.

 In later periods the inhabitants of this region, which continued to be called Philistia, were of a much more mixed ethnic nature.
 It is this name (and its later development Palestine) which eventually was used from the mid-Roman period and later as the overall name for the Land of Israel.

 The Philistine Material Culture: During the initial stages of the Philistine culture, in the Iron age I (ca. 1200-1000 BCE), their material culture is quite distinct.
 Certain aspects reveal much about the origins of the Philistines, while others can be utilized to understand various aspects of the Philistines after the settled in the Land of Israel.
 A salient example of the material culture of the Philistines is their pottery.
-During the first stage of their arrival in the Land, a distinctive type of pottery is found, belonging to the Mycenaean pottery traditions (Myc IIIc:1b).
+During the first stage of their culture, a distinctive type of pottery is found, belonging to the Mycenaean pottery traditions (Myc IIIc:1b).
 This pottery is known from regions in which the Mycenaeans were found.
-This pottery indicates the homeland of the Philistines.
+This pottery indicates the homeland of some of the Philistines.
 Though imported examples are known, clear evidence of local production in Philistia.
 After this stage, the Philistine pottery goes through a unique developmental pattern, combining both Aegean and other cultural facets.
-After a process of some 150 years, the Philistine pottery looses it’s distinct uniqueness a becomes similar to other pottery in the Land of Israel.
+After a process of some 250 years, the Philistine pottery looses it’s distinct uniqueness a becomes similar to other pottery in the Land of Israel.

 Other aspects of the Philistine culture are unique as well, such as architecture (both civil and cultic), metallurgic traditions & burial customs, all indicative of the unique nature of this people.